WWW.WESTMINSTERIANS.UK

 A year in France, then Leicester, proved enough teaching for me.
 I went into magazine publishing, installed the firm’s first computer, and grew with the business, retiring early as Database and Distribution Director.
 Music, especially singing, has always been part of me, and nowadays I run weekly lunchtime concerts in Leatherhead Methodist Church.

-The Westminster Society was founded in 1886, at the original Westminster College premises in Horseferry Road, Westminster, SW1, under the title Westminster Club.
+was founded in 1886, at the original Westminster College premises in Horseferry Road, Westminster, SW1, under the title Westminster Club.

 The Westminsterian began life as the in-college magazine, produced several times a term.
 The earliest copy in the archive dates from 1892.